thduong479/thduong479/README.md

 👩‍🎓 MS in Business Analytics @ UOP, Bachelor's in Business Administration (minor in Finance)

-📈 Actively seeking opportunities related to business analysis or data analysis, starting in Spring 2024.
+📈 Actively seeking opportunities related to financial analysis, business analysis, or data analysis, starting in Spring 2024.

-🙆‍♀️ Having a sincere passion for working with numbers and a strong desire to discover valuable insights through data analysis.
+🙆‍♀️ Having a sincere passion for working with data and a strong desire to discover valuable insights through analysis.

 💝 I love playing piano, watching movies, cooking, and traveling.